 SB 434.
 Managing Agent Production Records upon Termination.
-This bill would require a managing agent whose management agreement has been terminated to produce client property and client records within a specified period of time pursuant to a written request by a common interest development association, except as specified.
+(Two-Year Bill) This bill would require a managing agent whose management agreement has been terminated to produce client property and client records within a specified period of time pursuant to a written request by a common interest development association, except as specified.
 The bill would define “client property” and “client records” for purposes of those provisions.

 SB 652.
 Entry doors: Display of Religious Items.
-This bill would, with certain exceptions, prohibit restrictions on the display of religious items on an entry door or entry door frame of a dwelling.
+(Chaptered) This bill would, with certain exceptions, prohibit restrictions on the display of religious items on an entry door or entry door frame of a dwelling.

 2019 CASE LAW

 Case Law.
 Case law is created by judicial decisions in California's appellate courts and supreme court.
 Statutory law demands or prohibits certain acts.
 Case law interprets statutory law.
 The cases also explain how the justices arrived at their particular conclusions.
 If published, their rulings serve as precedence for cases that follow.